KyleHPerez/mushroomnet/README.md

 GENERAL DESCRIPTION
 The code here was written by myself (Kyle Hunter Perez) on 8 June 2025 as an experiment in learning neural network (NN) machine learning (ML) / artificial intelligence (AI) with Python.
 I used ChatGPT (version 4o) to first prepare a basic understanding of relevant topics in Python and the math underpinning those operations.
 I then directed and supervised ChatGPT 4o to incrementally build code in line with my vision for a simple NN model trained on high-fidelity, under-utilizied data (here, the data set of Agraricus lepiota measurements from UCI.edu) implemented with PyTorch, scikit-learn, pandas, and numpy.
 I directed code adjustments until a fully functional and deployable API running on Flask and reachable with curl was complete.
 In the process, I gained hands-on experience working with Python for NN ML/AI, using conventional libraries in that field, deploying the product service, and familiarity with how the code works and the mathematics that run under-the-hood.

+WEBSITE
+Use mushroomnet with a basic web UI at https://kylehperez.github.io/mushroomnet/ Select values for each of the features and press 'submit' to get a prediction for a sample matching that data.
+There are some feature values that did not appear in the dataset, so for those few, the model will not recognize them and will not return a prediction.
+I am working on identifying which values those are and removing them from the dropdown menu to avoid confusion.

 CLOUD SERVICE
 Mushroomnet is now cloud-hosted via Fly.io at https://mushroomnet.fly.dev/.
 See below (Docker section, point 6) for a sample curl http request to send to the API.